 The UCHS cafeteria offers a variety of menu choices each day.
 Menus are posted on the system website.
-BREAKFAST AND LUNCH are FREE to all students.
-Breakfast is served beginning at 7:15.
+BREAKFAST is FREE to all students beginning at 7:15.
 There will be a free second-chance breakfast offered between first and second periods each day.
 This breakfast will be served in the area outside the main office as well as in the 1st and 2nd floor hallways and outside the CTE office.
-Students may purchase a 2nd lunch during their lunch shift at regular cafeteria prices.
+Lunch prices for 2023-2024 will be \$2.75 for students.
+Students may CHARGE up to 5 meals.
+If a student needs to charge, they will request a charge slip from the front office, fill out and turn in to a cafeteria employee in exchange for a meal.
+We encourage families to fill out paperwork for FREE or REDUCED lunch.
+These forms are available in the main office.
+If a student withdraws or graduates from Unicoi County High School, a parent should submit a request to Food Services for the remaining balance in their account within 30 days.